GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 aws glue get-crawler --name UsageApiCrawler | jq '.Crawler.State'
 ```

-If the crawler state is `READY`, you can use Athena to query your data.
+If the crawler state is `READY`, you can now use Athena to query your data.

 ### Run an Amazon Athena query